cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 #### Useful Smart Advice CLI commands

 :::warning Warning!
 Command Line Interfaces are designed for internal usage only.
-The backwards compatiblity is not guaranteed.
+The backwards compatibility is not guaranteed.
 :::

 To obtain the full list of advice generated for your server use the following CLI command: